johntiger1/multimodal_fairness/progress.md

+# May 23
+Now, putting the decomp on hold.

+We can get the predictions, either via hacking the evaluate function (fine!), or using the predict paradigm of AllenNLP.

+Probably we will do it directly from the PyTorch dict!

 # May 19
 Will implement predictions instead. and Manually compute eval metrics.
 Is there a way to get the val metrics after every epoch?
 We can probably hack the utils.train function.